wppbav/developer.wppbav.com/docs/core-resources/brands.md

   that are studied in the specified countries.
 - `year_numbers` - A comma-separated list of year numbers.
 This will filter the brands to only those that are studied in the specified years.
+- `has_studies` - Only include brands that have been included in any study at any point in time.

 ## Relationships & includes